Ligverd/sqbinding/README.md

 ### Important: passing this and an instance of the class.

-When a method is bound using a lambda expression, it always gets an open pointer to the type of this class as the first argument, regardless of whether the class is registered as a regular instance or via Smart.
+When a method is bound using a lambda expression, it always gets an raw pointer to the type of this class as the first argument, regardless of whether the class is registered as a regular instance or via Smart.

 It works the same for a regular class and for a class via Smart !!!